-Despite promises they make before you get the dog that they will absolutely help with the dog and take care of it, your children will want all the cuddles and pats but they won’t want to do poop patrol or go out walking without a groan and a moan.
-You will end up doing the bulk of the caring for the pet, so just be prepared for that.
+Despite promises they make that they will absolutely help with the dog and take care of it, your children will want all the cuddles and pats but they won’t want to do poop patrol!
+You will end up doing the bulk of the caring for the pet, so be prepared for that.

-Yep, it’s back to taking it in turns to get up at weekends as we are out of the young kids age stage and had got used to at least being able to sleep in a bit.
-And during holidays we ended up having a rota so everyone took their turn so it was fair.
+Yep, it’s back to taking it in turns to get up at weekends as we are out of the young kids stage and had got used to being able to sleep in a bit.
+During holidays we ended up having a rota to make it fair so everyone took their turn.

 #4.
 You will need pet training help